BIO00066I Workshop 4

 We can use the lm function to make a linear model.
 This is a simple model that assumes that the absorbance is linearly related to the pNP concentration.
 We can use this model to predict the pNP concentration of unknown samples.

-linear_model <- lm(pNP.conc ~ absorb , data = ap.pivot)
+pnp.linear.model <- lm(pNP.conc ~ absorbance , data = pnp.calibration.data.pivot)

-Now we have the linear model, if we have some some pNP absorbance values, we can determine of the pNP product concentrations.
-We have put some mock pNP values in the excel file example_alkaline_phosphatase_activity_assay-2024-03-21.xlsx, in sheet two.
+Now we have the linear model, if we have some pNP absorbance values, we can determine the pNP product concentrations.

-mock<-read_excel("raw-data/example_alkaline_phosphatase_activity_assay_DNA_Lab.xlsx", sheet=2, skip=1)
+pnp.experimental.data <- read_excel("raw-data/BIO00066I-pNP-example-data-2025-26.xlsx", sheet=2, skip=1)

 #check what we have

-Now we calculate the average for each of the three explicates using mutate.
+Now we calculate the average for each of the three replicates using mutate.
 Note that mutate is a very useful function for creating new columns using existing ones.
 It can also join text columns.
 We can also use select after the mutation to remove the replicate columns.

-mock <- mock |>
+pnp.experimental.data <- pnp.experimental.data |>

 rowwise() |>